BioChemAI/DeepBlock/README.md

 #### CrossDocked Dataset (Index by [3D-Generative-SBDD](https://github.com/luost26/3D-Generative-SBDD))

-Download from the compressed package we provide (coming soon) (recommended).
+Download from the compressed package we provide <https://figshare.com/articles/dataset/crossdocked_pocket10_with_protein_tar_gz/25878871> (recommended).
 The alternative method is to obtain the files from the [3D-Generative-SBDD's index file](https://github.com/luost26/3D-Generative-SBDD/blob/main/data/README.md) and the [raw data for the CrossDocked2020 set](https://github.com/gnina/models/tree/master/data/CrossDocked2020).
 The script will re-fetch the required files.

 The following files are required to exist: